usmansbk/blog-draft/markdowns/redux.md

 console.log(store.getState());
 ```

-That's exactly what we did after dispatching `ADD_TODO` action.
-What happens when we dispach a `TOGGLE_TODO` action or later dispatch book actions?
+That's exactly what we did after dispatching `ADD_TODO` action, and we'll have to do the same for `TOGGLE_TODO`.

 We're basically repeating ourselves.